AB InBev insiders profit from beer merger hype

 Share trading by key company insiders is strong evidence that AB InBev was not planning to buy the world’s second biggest beer maker at the time.
 A person with knowledge of such an acquisition would not be allowed to trade.

-Dutch brewer Heineken (HEIN.AS), the world’s third largest brewer, said on Sept.
+Dutch brewer Heineken, the world’s third largest brewer, said on Sept.
 14 it had been approached by SABMiller, but that its controlling shareholder intended to keep the company independent.

 The move by SABMiller was seen as a way of protecting itself from a potential takeover by global leader AB InBev and sparked share price rises for all the major brewers.